diyscif/diyscif/scif-thesis.md

 hours or even days and then automatically compare them to measurements of the surrounding environment, historical measurements, or reference values for that type of environment.
-By monitoring the frequency spectrum over long periods of time they are able to detect even the most sophisticated bugs, like caching bugs that store captured sensitive information temporarily and emit it only at defined intervals all at once.
+By monitoring the frequency spectrum over long periods of time, they are able to detect even the most sophisticated bugs, like caching bugs that store captured sensitive information temporarily and emit it only at defined intervals all at once.